mesgjs/jsmaws/arch/jsmaws-config-example.md

 - **`conTimeout`**: Connection timeout for long-lived connections (WebSocket, SSE)
 - **`reqTimeout`**: Per-request timeout (0 = no timeout)

+### 5. Response Chunking Configuration

+New response chunking parameters control how responders handle large response bodies to prevent write-blocking:

+- **`maxDirectWrite`**: Maximum response size for direct write without flow-control (default: 65536 bytes / 64KB)
+  - Responses smaller than this are written directly without backpressure monitoring
+  - Tier 1: Direct write (no overhead)

+- **`autoChunkThresh`**: Threshold at which chunked streaming is automatically activated (default: 10485760 bytes / 10MB)
+  - Responses larger than this are streamed in chunks
+  - Between `maxDirectWrite` and `autoChunkThresh`: Tier 2 backpressure monitoring
+  - At or above `autoChunkThresh`: Tier 3 chunked streaming

+- **`chunkSize`**: Size of chunks for streaming large responses (default: 65536 bytes / 64KB)
+  - Used when streaming responses >= `autoChunkThresh`
+  - Smaller chunks = more responsive but more overhead
+  - Larger chunks = less overhead but less responsive

+- **`maxWriteBuffer`**: IPC write buffer size threshold (default: 1048576 bytes / 1MB)
+  - Legacy parameter, kept for compatibility
+  - Not used with timing-based backpressure detection

+- **`bpWriteTimeThresh`**: Backpressure write time threshold (default: 50 milliseconds)
+  - Average write time indicating backpressure
+  - Responder tracks recent write times to detect slow writes (indicating full buffers)
+  - Responder reports `workersAvailable=0` until buffer drains
+  - Operator sees no available workers and queues/routes request elsewhere

+**Backpressure Signaling**: When a responder's IPC write buffer fills up (during large response streaming), it reports `workersAvailable=0` in the next response message.
+The operator interprets this as "no capacity" and either queues the request or routes to another responder.
+No explicit backpressure flag is needed.

+See [`arch/requirements.md`](requirements.md) and [`arch/ipc-protocol.md`](ipc-protocol.md) for detailed flow-control answer.

 ## Minimal Configuration Example

 For simple deployments, a single pool can handle all requests: